 While researching different ways to access home equity for my last post on hacking your mortgage into a high interest savings account, I came across an interesting company I hadn’t heard of before.
 This company, Unison, offers a way to access the cash tied up in your home equity without any interest charges or monthly payments!
 Sounds great at first glance, but of course there is a catch to go along with it.
 That catch is that they are effectively “investing” in a portion of your home and will take a share of any appreciation or depreciation when you eventually sell (or at the end of 30 years if you still live there).
-To protect the value of your home, make sure you take a look at some home warranty reviews.

 This seems like a pretty fair trade at first because you’re getting access to a large amount of cash without immediately paying anything for it (aside from opening fees), but it’s important to take a look at the fine print and calculate how much this eventual appreciation might amount to.
 I’ll crunch a few possible scenarios below and you can decide for yourself whether a Unison Homeowner equity loan is something worth thinking about.
 When it comes to

 How the Unison Homeowner Equity Loan Works

 I won’t cover every single detail of how the Unison Homeowner program works, but here are the details I deemed important:

 - Unison will give you a cash amount worth between 5 and 17.5% of your home’s value, so long as that amount doesn’t put you at more than an 80% LTV ratio against the home.

 - There will be no monthly payments or interest charges on the loan.